rlivings39/learning-ai/coursera-ai-courses/ai-for-everyone.md

 **Data is messy** Data will have incorrect or missing values.
 Your data team needs to figure out how to clean and handle these things.

+## Andrew's AI company transformation strategy

+1. Use pilot projects to gain momentum
+2. Build in-house AI team
+3. Provide broad AI training to the whole company
+4. Develop AI strategy
+5. Develop internal and external comms

+## Machine learning capabilities and inabilities

+It is important to perform a technical feasibility study before embarking on a project.
+Such studies can take weeks even for experts like Andrew Ng.

+"Anything you can do with 1 second of thought, we can probably now or soon automate"

+What makes an ML problem easier?
+Learning a "simple" concept (e.g. less than 1 sec of thought).
+Lots of data available.

+Examples

+1. Can do: Vision systems identifying vehicle locations
+2. Can't do: Identifying hand gestures (e.e. hands outheld saying stop, hitchhiking, left turn bike signal).
+These are also safety-critical so the systems have to be exceptionally accurate
+3. Can do: X-ray diagnosis of pneumonia from 10,000 labeled images
+4. Can't do: Diagnose pneumonia from 10 images and a medical textbook description.
+Humans could learn with this info

+ML tends to work poorly learning from small amounts of data or when operating on new types of data.
+E.g. images are rotated or have defects when taken from another machine.

 ## Glossary

 * **ANI** Artificial narrow intelligense like smart speaker, self-driving car, web search